-Thank you for forwarding the final Four-year Plan for the Parliamentary Service (the Service).
-The purpose of this letter is to outline overall themes from Four-year Plans, to provide some feedback on central agencies' analysis of the Service's Plan and to signal next steps.
+Thank you for forwarding the final Four-year Plan for Te Puni Kōkiri.
+The purpose of this letter is to outline overall themes from Four-year Plans, to provide some feedback on central agencies' analysis of Te Puni Kōkiri's Plan and to signal next steps.

-Overall the Four-year Plans (the Plans) developed by agencies for Budget 2013 have provided richer information than the previous (separate) Four-year Budget Plans and Workforce Strategies, providing better clarity on how agencies and sectors are delivering on Government priorities.
+Overall the Four-year Plans developed by agencies for Budget 2013 have provided richer information than the previous (separate) Four-year Budget Plans and Workforce Strategies, providing better clarity on how agencies and sectors are delivering on Government priorities.

 Ministers and central agencies see the Plans as key documents enabling agencies and sectors to describe how they will manage their resources and pressures, and deliver on Government priorities in the medium-term.
 In future, the Plans will be 'living documents' that can be adapted when necessary to address changing circumstances, and used to outline strategic intentions, monitor progress and inform performance discussions.
-The Plans will be central to chief executives' relationships with Ministers.
+Four-year Plans will be central to chief executives' relationships with Ministers.
 Done well, Plans will provide confidence to Ministers that the State Sector has the capability to deliver on the Government's strategy and priorities.